Develop resources in the areas of food self-reliance, energy self-reliance, and ecosystem health for the Kohala Center, Hawaii

 If your project involves a significant innovation, it may also be suitable for the IDEAS Competition.

-If you have funding from outside the PSC that enables you to work on one of this project, that's great!
+If you have funding from outside the PKG Center that enables you to work on one of this project, that's great!
 However, please do let us know if you work on a project you saw advertised here, even if you don't use our funds.
-And remember, the PSC staff are happy to advise on service projects even if we are not funding them ourselves.
+And remember, the PKG Center staff are happy to advise on service projects even if we are not funding them ourselves.